Silk Road Bazaar

 Join the Aga Khan Foundation for its annual Silk Road Bazaar in the Canopy Market in London’s King’s Cross!

-Discover Ottoman-inspired silks from Turkey, Pakistani homeware, Afghan jewellery, leather accessories from Cairo, Grade A organic saffron from Iran, and handmade Uzbek hats; learn learn about traditional craftsmanship; and directly support artisans from Central and South Asia and the Middle East.
+Discover rugs and jewellery from Afghanistan, Pakistani homeware, leather accessories from Cairo, Grade A organic saffron from Iran, and Chinese traditional crafts; learn learn about traditional craftsmanship; and directly support artisans from the Middle East, Central and South Asia and China.

 As part of its economic development work, the Aga Khan Foundation supports numerous artisans in counties along the Silk Road to develop their businesses to sustain livelihoods, create new jobs and preserve cultural heritage.